kjpgit/PhotoReviewer4Net/README.md

 ## FAQ

 * What *media formats* can it play?
-It can play anything supported by your browser, which is a lot these days.
+It can play anything supported by your web browser, which is a lot these days.
 However, old or non-standard video codecs might not work.

 * Can I make it *full screen*?
 Yes.
 Press `f` or double-click when viewing a video or